 9. AI capabilities

-2. Know your requirements - We've discussed the main ones in the previous section.
-Before you start looking at solutions, sit down with your help desk and tech support teams, and watch them work incidents and service requests through the entire lifecycle in case a requirement or way of working needs to be captured.
+We've discussed the main ones in the previous section.
+Before you start looking at solutions, sit down with your help desk and tech support teams, and watch them work support tickets through the entire lifecycle in case a requirement or way of working needs to be captured.

-3. The tool is not a silver bullet - Don't forget that the tool is there to make life easier for your end-users and IT team.
+Don't forget that the tool is there to make life easier for your end-users and support team.
 If your processes are broken, having a new ticketing system won't fix that, no matter how sparkly and new it is.
-Ensure your process works end to end and address any pain points before you go live with the tool to ensure the best possible chance of a successful outcome.

-4. Keep it simple - Just because you can automate something doesn't necessarily mean you should.
+Just because you can automate something doesn't necessarily mean you should.
+Overcomplicating the system from the outset can overwhelm users and lead to resistance, ultimately slowing down adoption.
 Start simple while you and your end-users get accustomed to the tool, and add more automation and process improvements over time.

 The bottom line

-The reality is that a ticketing system will enable your IT support professionals to work more effectively and efficiently, delivering better outcomes to end-users.
-It will help you manage, control, and protect your environment, keep costs under control, and plan for future challenges.
+The reality is that a ticketing system will enable your IT support teams to handle support requests more effectively and efficiently, delivering better outcomes to end-users.
+It will help you manage, control, and protect your IT infrastructure, keep costs under control, and plan for future challenges.

-When selecting a tool, don't forget to keep in mind your company's needs and must-have features such as automation, integrations, and self-service capabilities – they will make the difference in the long run, we can assure you!
+When selecting ticketing system software, don't forget to keep in mind your company's needs and must-have features such as automation, integrations, and self-service capabilities – they will make the difference in the long run, we can assure you!

-Lastly, if you want to know if InvGate Service Desk is the right tool for your organization, our experts are ready to jump in and answer your questions!
+Lastly, if you want to know if InvGate Service Management is the right tool for your organization, our experts are ready to jump in and answer your questions!

 Frequently Asked Questions